bevyengine/bevy-website/content/learn/book/handling-input/using-input.md

 }
 ```

-Additionally, if we want to go one step further and completely reset a button state, we have the [`reset`] and [`reset_all`] methods which will completely reset the state of either a single button or all buttons.
+If we want to go one step further, we also have the [`reset`] and [`reset_all`] methods which will completely reset the state of either a single button or all buttons.

 ```rust
 // Reset all MouseButton states.